The Top 5 Employment Trends for Franchisors to Watch

 Over the past year there has been a lot of attention on The Great Resignation, and more recently the trend of “quiet quitting”—workers who stop going above and beyond in their jobs in response to burnout, often brought on by the pandemic and understaffing.
 Couple that with a continuing labor shortage, predictions of a recession (and subsequent layoffs), escalating inflation and housing costs, and we have what some are calling the “labor market paradox”.

 There are some bright spots for the franchise sector however.
-FBR’s most recent Franchising@WORK Study of 5,500 franchise professionals showed that overall employee engagement among corporate franchise employees remains extremely high.
+FBR’s most recent Franchising at Work Study of 5,500 franchise professionals showed that overall employee engagement among corporate franchise employees remains extremely high.
 Eighty-two percent of survey participants find their work rewarding and satisfying, and four out of five employees would recommend a job at their company to a friend, far exceeding employee engagement studies from Gallup and other organizations that report general employee engagement at under 40 percent across many industries.

 What the Data Revealed: Employment Trends in Franchising